 (ii) It shall, therefore, indemnify the other Party regarding any legal actions, complaints, claims for compensation or indemnity, whether judicial or extrajudicial, brought by any third party claiming ownership of such Commercial Secrets.

 10.2.
 The Parties are obligated to adequately and accurately disclose and publish the results of the Trial and to communicate them adequately to the patients taking part and to their representatives.
-Under the terms of the applicable regulations, the Sponsor is required to promptly publish the results of the Trial, even if harmful, obtained at the end of the Trial as soon as they become available from all the participating Centres and any case no later than the deadlines for this purpose established by the applicable provisions of the European Union.
+Under the terms of the applicable regulations, the Sponsor is required to promptly publish the results of the Trial, even if harmful, obtained at the end of the Trial as soon as they become available from all the participating Centers and any case no later than the deadlines for this purpose established by the applicable provisions of the European Union.

 10.3.
 The Principal Investigator has the right to disseminate and publish, without limitation, the results of the Trial obtained from the Institution, by the current laws on the confidentiality of sensitive data, data protection and intellectual property, and by the terms and conditions of this Agreement.